erikkallen/erikkallen.github.io/_projects/backyard_foundry/backyard_foundry.md

 ### Conclusion

 Making a foundry is a lot of fun, it takes a while to get everything together but it is definitely worth it.
-I will have to improve my foundry refractory mix to make a bette lid, the progress will be posted on the site.
+I will have to improve my foundry refractory mix to make a better lid, the progress will be posted on the site.
 Well for now this is it.

 *Last updated: {{page.updated}}*{: .page-updated}